OpenCageData/address-formatting/README.md

 ### Coverage

+As of `Thu  3 Mar 2016 11:09:24 CET` coverage is:

+    We are aware of 249 territories
+    We have tests for 215 (86%) territories
+    We have rules for 249 (100%) territories
+    0 (0%) territories have neither rules nor tests

 A detailed breakdown of test and configuration coverage can be found by running `bin/coverage.pl`.
 A list of all known territories is in `conf/country_codes.yaml` Note: the list is simple all officially assigned [ISO 3166-1 alpha-2 codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements), and is not a political statement on whether or not these territories are or are not or should or should not be political states.

 ### File format